erickrf/nlpnet/docs/training-pos.rst

 The model architecture for POS tagging is relatively simple.
 It consists of a multilayer perceptron neural network, a tag transition score matrix, and word embeddings.
 The input window default size is 5, and this seems a very good number in experiments with Portuguese and English.

 The number of hidden neurons (``-n``) defaults to 100.
-It is difficult to tell how many are ideal, but this number yielded state-of-the-art performance in a Portuguese corpus with 26 tokens.
+It is difficult to tell how many are ideal, but this number yielded state-of-the-art performance in a Portuguese corpus with 26 tags.
 SENNA, trained on the Penn Treebank with 45, uses 300.
 As a rule of thumb, the more tags you have, the more neurons you need.

 :mod:`nlpnet` allows the learning rate of network connections (``-l``), transition scores (``--lt``) and feature values (``--lf``) to be set separately.
-However, I found that the best results were obtained with all three being equal, and they all default to 0.001.
+However, I found that the best results were obtained with all three being equal.

+The learning rates may be decreased with each epoch using the decay option (``--decay``).
+The best results obtained in Portuguese initialized all rates to 0.01 and used a decay of 1, which means that in each epoch *i*, the learning rate was equal to :math:`0.01 / i`.

 The number of epochs (``-e``) is set to 15.
-One possibility is to train the network for a few epochs with a given learning rate and then train it further with lower rates.

 If the network seems to overfit the data, there is the "desired accuracy" option (``-a``), which sets a value between 0 and 1.
 When the network achieves this accuracy, training ends.
 The default value of 0 means that this option is ignored.